linuxserver/docker-project-template/docker/READMETEMPLATE.md

 | Podcast | Covers everything to do with getting the most from your Linux Server plus a focus on all things Docker and containerisation!
 [Linuxerver.io Podcast][podcasturl] |

-The [LinuxServer.io][linuxserverurl] team brings you another container release featuring easy user mapping.

-This image is based on alpine linux with s6 overlay.
+The [LinuxServer.io][linuxserverurl] team brings you another image release featuring easy user mapping and based on alpine linux with s6 overlay.

 # <image-name>